 FULL SCHEDULE OF EVENTS:

-• All Day Self-Guided Scavenger Hunt Start at the main entrance (the gate near the Randall Ave. and Drake St. intersection) and find all the animals who want to teach you some wild facts!
+• ALL DAY Self-Guided Scavenger Hunt – Start at the main entrance (the gate near the Randall Ave. and Drake St. intersection) and find all the animals who want to teach you some wet & wild facts!

-• While supplies last Tree Sapling Giveaway We will be giving away a selection of hackberry, hazelnut saplings as well as Native Seed Bombs for you to take home and plant.
+• WHILE SUPPLIES LAST Tree Sapling Giveaway – We will be giving away a selection of native tree and shrub saplings for you to take home and plant.

 Join These National Programs